How-to: Fine-tuning

 The first step in fine-tuning is to choose which LLM you want to use as the starting point for your custom model.

-All generative LLMs are trained to take some input text and then predict what text is most likely to follow it.
-While base models are trained on a wide variety of texts, making their predictions broad, instruct models are trained on text that's been structured as instruction-response pairs β hence their name.
-Each instruct model has its own structured format, so if you choose an instruct model, you'll need to know the expected format for that model.
+All generative language models are trained to take some input text and then predict what text is most likely to follow it.
+While base models are trained on a wide variety of texts, making their predictions broad, instruct (or instruction-tuned) models are trained on text that's been structured as instruction-response pairs – hence their name.
+Each instruct model has its own input format; however, you only need to pass in the prompt and completion pairs or a list of message objects — please refer to the data format details here.

-If it's your first time fine-tuning, we recommend using an instruct model.
-Llama 3 8b instruct is great for simpler training sets, and the larger Llama 3 70b instruct is good for more complicated training sets.
+If it's your first time fine-tuning LLMs, we recommend using an instruction-tuned model. meta-llama/Llama-3.2-3B-Instruct is great for simpler tasks, and the larger meta-llama/Llama-3.3-70B-Instruct-Reference is good for more complex datasets and domains.

 You can find all available models on the Together API here.